Attorney and Staff Profiles

 Scott Borene concentrates his immigration practice primarily on employment-related and business immigration matters, particularly cases involving scientific, technical and health care professionals, educators, executives, investors and entrepreneurs.

-Jeanne Kildow, Attorney, was born and raised in Minnesota.
-Ms. Kildow graduated Phi Beta Kappa from the University of California at Berkeley with a bachelors degree in Spanish Language and Literature.
-She received her law degree from the University of California, Hastings College of Law in San Francisco, where she was a George Moscone Scholar and a Staff Member/Note Editor for the Hastings Law Journal from 1989 to 1991.
+Jeanne Kildow, Attorney, a native of Minnesota graduated Phi Beta Kappa from the University of California at Berkeley with a bachelors degree in Spanish Language and Literature.
+She received her law degree from the University of California, Hastings College of Law in San Francisco, where she was a George Moscone Scholar and served on staff of the Hastings Law Journal.
 Ms. Kildow is fluent in both Spanish and English.

 George C. Maxwell, Attorney, graduated with High Distinction from the University of Iowa Law School in May 2001.
 He was a member of and a Note and Comment Editor for the Iowa Law School’s Transnational and Contemporary Problems Journal.
 He also holds a bachelors of the arts from the University of Northern Iowa, and upon graduation received the Purple and Old Gold Award for Meritorious Scholarship in Russian.
 In connection with his bachelors, he studied Russian language at Moscow State Linguistics University in Moscow, Russia in the Fall of 1996 and Spring of 1997, and at Moscow State University in Moscow, Russia in the Summer of 1998.
 He speaks both English and Russian.